winget-run/wingetdotrun/README.md

 - Basic usable API.
 - Basic usable website.
 - Automatically importing new packages from Microsoft's [winget repo]().
-- CI/CD
+- CI/CD.
-- Hosting and deployments
+- Hosting and deployments.

 #### Current
-- Getting more users
+- Getting more users.
-- Donations/funding to cover running costs
+- Donations/funding to cover running costs.
-- Code cleanup and refactoring
+- Code cleanup and refactoring.
-- Unit and integration testing
+- Unit and integration testing.

 #### Future features
-- Public API
+- Public API.
-- Package importer rewrite
+- Package importer rewrite.
-- Database migrations
+- Database migrations.
-- Observability (devops)
+- Observability. (devops)
-- A/B deployments (devops)
+- Blue/green deployments. (devops)
-- Canary deployments (devops)
+- Canary deployments. (devops)

 We will work on improving the roadmap down the line as well as solidifying a release schedule.
 Community requests are, of course, welcome.
 If you want to report an issue, request a feature, or even have a question, don't be afraid to [open a ticket]()!